sourcegraph/sourcegraph-public-snapshot/doc/cody/index.md

 1. Install [the Cody VS Code extension](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai)
   1. Set the Sourcegraph URL to be `https://sourcegraph.com`
   1. Set the access token to be the token you just created
+1. See [this section](#enabling-codebase-aware-answers) on how to enable codebase-aware answers.

 <img width="553" alt="Cody login screen" src="https://user-images.githubusercontent.com/25070988/227510233-5ce37649-6ae3-4470-91d0-71ed6c68b7ef.png">